pivotal/docs-tap/uninstall.md

 This document describes how to uninstall Tanzu Application Platform packages from the TAP package repository.

-The uninstall process is made up of two tasks:
+The process for uninstalling Tanzu Application Platform is made up of two tasks:

 + [Delete the Packages](#del-packages)